 Nullius in verba

-Go outside, tip your hat to a chuckwalla (and a cactus), and be safe.
+Go outside, tip your hat to a chuckwalla (and a cactus), think like a mountain, and be safe.